The Petit Lenormand deck is available now. Limited stock

 Love and relationships

-A light romance meets a sharp reality.
+A light romance meets a harsh reality.

 Work and vocation

-A professional trial ends sooner than expected.
+A professional trial concludes sooner than expected.

 Money and material security